Montfort-sur-Argens

-Montfort-sur-Argens (/fr/, literally Montfort on Argens; Montfòrt d'Argenç) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Montfort-sur-Argens (/fr/; 'Montfort-on-Argens'; Montfòrt d'Argenç) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+Until 1904 it was known simply as Montfort (Occitan: Montfòrt).

-Geography

 Climate

 Montfort-sur-Argens has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Montfort-sur-Argens is 14.7 C. The average annual rainfall is 789.3 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.8 C, and lowest in January, at around 6.9 C. The highest temperature ever recorded in Montfort-sur-Argens was 42.5 C on 28 June 2019; the coldest temperature ever recorded was -11.0 C on 8 January 1985.